Experiencing Hearing Loss

 Mixed hearing loss is a combination of both types.
 Treatment might involve a combination of medication, surgery and/or hearing aids.Learn more about the types of hearing loss

 Individuals who seek treatment for their hearing loss see improvements in all aspects of their lives.

 Researchers agree that treating your hearing loss can lead to better overall health, professional success and emotional well-being.

-Take a hearing quiz to understand if you may be experiencing signs of hearing loss
+Take a hearing test to understand if you may be experiencing signs of hearing loss